The ACA is Working for the Latino Community

 Transforming the American Healthcare System

 Higher Quality Coverage.
 After years of dropped coverage, flimsy plans and barriers to care, everyone’s coverage has improved because people, including those who get health insurance through their employers, have new protections.
-No one can be dropped just because they get sick, and millions of people now have coverage for trips to the emergency room, filling out their prescriptions and getting the preventive services they need.
+No one can be dropped just because they get sick, and millions of people now have coverage for trips to the emergency room, filling their prescriptions and getting the preventive services they need.

 How the ACA is Working for Latinos

 - Last year, an estimated 8 in 10 uninsured Latinos qualified for Medicaid, the Children’s Health Insurance Plan (CHIP), or lower costs on monthly premiums through the Health Insurance Marketplace.